Enrique Graf: Biography

-He has performed concertos by Bach, Haydn, Mozart, all five and the Triple by Beethoven, Brahms, Mendelssohn, Liszt, Franck, Tchaikovsky, Grieg, Rachmaninoff, Ravel, Poulenc, Gershwin, De Falla, Turina, Shostakovich, and Lee Hoiby.
+Graf has performed concertos by Bach, Haydn, Mozart, all five and the Triple by Beethoven, Brahms, Mendelssohn, Liszt, Franck, Tchaikovsky, Grieg, Rachmaninoff, Ravel, Poulenc, Gershwin, De Falla, Turina, Shostakovich, and Lee Hoiby.
 He gave the world premiere of Florencia Di Concilio’s Piano Concerto, Edward Hart’s Tidal Concerto, and performed and recorded for Naxos a concerto by Leonardo Balada.

 An all Poulenc CD with the Charleston Symphony was a pick of the week by the Sunday London Times and was awarded five stars in Classic CD.
 His debut recording Enrique Graf plays Bach was called "An end to the discussion of whether or not Bach should be played on the piano" by Paul Hume of the Washington Post.
 Other recordings of Mozart Sonatas, Mendelssohn and Bach Variations, Mussorgsky’s Pictures at an Exhibition, the Liszt Sonata, the Grieg Concerto, Edward Hart’s Tidal Concerto, Gershwin’s Concerto in F and two Beethoven Concertos have received such praise as "ideal performances" (Fanfare).
 His latest CDs include a “live” recital with works by Mozart, Beethoven, Chopin, Rachmaninoff, Gershwin, Debussy and Tosar and one with violinist Cecilia Penadés with works by Piazzolla, Villa Lobos, Guastavino, Ponce, Fabini and Ginastera.

-Graf taught for fourteen years at the Peabody Preparatory, became chairman of the piano department and received the Director's Award for Outstanding Teaching.
-He created an outstanding piano program at the University of Charleston where he was awarded the Distinguished Research Award and named University Artist in Residence.
-Graf was also Artist Lecturer at Carnegie Mellon University.
+Graf taught for fourteen years at the Peabody Preparatory, where he became chairman of the piano department and received the Director's Award for Outstanding Teaching.
+At the University of Charleston, he developed a highly regarded piano program, earning the Distinguished Research Award and the title of University Artist in Residence.
+He also served as Artist Lecturer at Carnegie Mellon University.

 His students have won many national and international competitions.
-He has been a member of the jury in competitions all over the world and has given master classes at Yale University, Oberlin and Eastman Conservatories, the Shanghai and Kiev Conservatories, the Hong Kong Academy for the Performing Arts, Korea’s National University, Federal University of São Paulo and many other schools throughout the world.
+He has been a member of the jury in competitions all over the world and has given master classes at Yale University, Oberlin and Eastman Conservatories, the Shanghai and Kyiv Conservatories, the Hong Kong Academy for the Performing Arts, Korea’s National University, Federal University of São Paulo and many other schools throughout the world.

 Graf is Founder and Artistic Director of the Festival Internacional de Colonia in Uruguay, Directed the International Piano Series in Charleston and the Young Artist Series in the Piccolo Spoleto Festival and co-founded Music Fest Perugia in Italy.

 He has been awarded a Fellowship from the Aspen Institute Executive Seminar, the Music Fellowship from the South Carolina Arts Commission, Career Grants from the Charles Del Mar and Astral Foundations, and the Immigrant Achievement Award in 2000 from the American Immigration Law Foundation.